-Map of the island of Cyprus divided into Republic of Cyprus and Republic of Cyprus.
+Map of the island of Cyprus divided into the Republic of Cyprus and the Republic of Cyprus.

 The de facto state was proclaimed in 1983, nine years after Turkey invaded the northern part of Cyprus.
 Northern Cyprus now maintains its own administration, separate from the Republic of Cyprus, amid ongoing efforts to reunite the island.

 Aerial view of the Famagusta Palm Beach, Northern Cyprus.

 N. Cyprus consists of approximately one-third of the island in the north.
 This includes the northern part of the Cypriot capital, Nicosia.
 It is speculated that up to 500,000 people may now live in Northern Cyprus, with the population of N. Cyprus thought to be around 300,000.
 Many of the residents are people from Turkey who settled in N. Cyprus after the Turkish invasion, as well as their offspring.
 The population of Cyprus is overwhelmingly Turkish.
 The only remaining population centers with a mixed Greek and Turkish population in the de facto state are the two villages of Pyla and Potamia.
 There are also small communities of Arabs, Armenians, and Romans.

 The flag of Northern Cyprus is etched into the Five Finger Mountains of Cyprus.